 — Total Quality Management (“TQM”) was receiving lots of attention in the business world, and we at SARO decided to explore what this might mean for us.

 These two initiatives gave us in South America a strong sense of momentum, that we were innovating and unifying, in an organization that seemed to be drifting.
 For us, it was very exciting; for others, it seemed that SARO was going its own way, endangering the unity of the organization…

-Postscript: I climbed Mt Passaconaway again on 29 July, 2018, after having completed all 48 of New Hampshire’s 4000-footers earlier that month; Mt Jefferson was my final climb – stay tuned for my blog about that!
+I climbed Mt Passaconaway again on 29 July, 2018, after having completed all 48 of New Hampshire’s 4000-footers earlier that month; Mt Jefferson was my final climb!

 I wondered how it would feel to start the cycle anew – it felt good!
 It had been a bit over 2 years since I had climbed Whiteface and Passaconaway, and some things had changed… most importantly, there were virtually ZERO black flies at the top of Whiteface this time (I will describe the black flies on the top of Whiteface when I climbed it for the first time in my next blog post in this series.)
 That made a big difference – I was able to linger at the top of that peak and enjoy the great views.